 Research avenues

-Overview Corpus design Corpus contents Corpus text preparation Research avenues User manual
+Overview Corpus design Corpus contents Corpus text preparation Research avenues Project team Past events

 The Genealogies of Knowledge project is designed to support a wide range of studies that may be pursued by scholars of intellectual history, history of science, classics and ancient history, translation studies, corpus linguistics, discourse studies, and those interested in the ongoing contestation of mainstream perspectives on governance, the environment, migration, citizenship and a range of other key issues in society.